Language is powerful—especially when discussing alcohol and other drugs (AOD) and the people who use them.

-Intended for the non government AOD sector, the resource provides workers with best-practice guidelines on how to use language to empower clients and reinforce a person-centred approach.
+Intended for the non-government AOD resource provides workers with best-practice guidelines on how to use language empower clients and reinforce a person-centred approach.

 NADA proudly acknowledges the Gadigal people of the Eora Nation as the custodians of the land on which our office stands.
 We extend this acknowledgement to all Aboriginal and Torres Strait Islander people across Australia and pay our respects to Elders past, present and future.